wagnerfns/API-Graph/README.md

 ## what was implemented

-Currently this project has these graphs methods:
+Currently, this project has these graphs methods:

 - Matrix
 - Directed Matrix